 They just sit there, uncomfortably, avoiding eye contact with each other and practically pulsating with the desire to take out their phones and check for messages.
-Oh, they’ll listen and repeat, and they’ll answer direct questions from you, but they’re not about to open themselves up to a stranger just because he/she is sitting next them.
+Oh, they’ll listen and repeat, and they’ll answer direct questions from you, but they’re not about to open themselves up to a stranger just because he/she is sitting next to them.
 Try playing adult ESL games.

 Using Games in the Adult ESL Classroom

 When teaching adult ESL, building a classroom community or family sometimes has to take precedence over curriculum, or you’re just not going to get much of a response when you ask them to share their present perfect sentences with a partner or to debate the pros and cons of watching movies at home vs. the movie theater.
 Something that speaks to all students regardless of age is a game.
-Of course, you will have students who insist that they are there to study, not to play games, so ensure that there is some type of educational aspect to it and that they know what it is and why they are learning/practicing it.
+Of course, you will have students who insist that they are there to study and not to play games, so ensure that there is some type of educational aspect to it and that they know what it is and why they are learning/practicing it.

 One of my favorite games due to its versatility is Jenga.
 I’ve seen classroom pictures with questions painstakingly printed by hand on each game piece.
 Don’t do that because it limits you to those questions only.
 Instead, number the pieces.
 I like to number them in the middle of each piece, on the wider side, so that students can’t simply remember what question goes with what piece and go for the easiest question.
 Now you are all set to create questions for any level, any topic, any grammar concept, anything at all!